NatasaMiric/feedme-api/README.md

 ---------------------------------------------
 ## Project Goals

+FeedMe is a recipes sharing platform where users can share their recipes with other's.
+The application consists of the React app and an API.
+Welcome to the Django Rest Framework API project section.
 The goal for this API is to provide a backend service to allow the FeedMe front-end application to perform Create, Read, Update, and Delete operations via the user interface.

 ## Agile implementation and planning